Yash Chopra: Career

-Early career
+Early career (1959–1970)

-Chopra received his first directorial opportunity in 1959 with the social drama Dhool Ka Phool, produced by his elder brother B.R.
-Chopra and starring Mala Sinha, Rajendra Kumar and Leela Chitnis.
+Chopra received his first directorial opportunity in 1959 with the social drama Dhool Ka Phool, produced by his elder brother B. R. Chopra and starring Mala Sinha, Rajendra Kumar and Nanda.
 The film revolved around a Muslim bringing up an "illegitimate" Hindu child.
 The film was well received by critics and became the fourth highest-grossing film of the year.
 Encouraged by their success, the Chopras made another hard-hitting social drama, Dharmputra (1961).
 It was one of the first films to depict the Partition of India and Hindu fundamentalism.
 The film marked the debut of Shashi Kapoor in a fully fledged role and was awarded with the National Film Award for Best Feature Film in Hindi.

 Chopra's collaboration with his brother continued in the form of the 1965 film Waqt, which featured an ensemble cast including Sunil Dutt, Raaj Kumar, Shashi Kapoor, Sadhana, Balraj Sahni, Madan Puri, Sharmila Tagore, Achala Sachdev and Rehman.
 The film became a critical and commercial success.
 It is acknowledged as a "found film" of the "lost-and-found" genre.
 Setting many other trends, it was one of Indian cinema's first multi-starrers, a mode which became increasingly popular among the producers during the 1970s.
 It also began the now-obligatory style of depicting wealth and social class.
 Chopra received his first Filmfare Award for Best Director for the film.

 In 1969, Chopra directed two films produced by his brother.
 The first was Aadmi Aur Insaan, which featured Dharmendra and Saira Banu in the lead roles.
 He directed Ittefaq (1969), a mystery thriller film based on a Gujarati play, depicting the events of a single night, with Rajesh Khanna and Nanda in the lead roles.
 Shot in a month and on a low budget, the film was deemed unusual by critics.
-It was one of the first Hindi films which did not have any songs or an interval.
-It was eventually declared a semi-hit at the box-office and won Chopra his second Filmfare Award for Best Director.
+Despite a being a slow starter, it eventually became a hit and won Chopra his second Filmfare Award for Best Director.